 Staging your home while it’s on the market is one of the most effective ways to sell it for top dollar.

 Start by addressing natural light, say the experts at Stagetecture.com.
 Ample natural light makes the home appear larger and inviting.
 Avoid minimizing natural light with heavy window treatments—instead, hang sheers, and open them during showings.

 ]Improving your home can grow the value of your investment—if the right upgrades are made.
 No matter which kind of home you own, these home improvements top the list.

 1. Power Backup – Natural disasters are on the rise, and expected to become more impactful in the future.
-Installing a standby generator system is one upgrade that will pay dividends in peace... (more)
+Installing a standby generator system is one upgrade that will pay dividends in peace of... (more)

 Homebuyers traditionally face competition at the height of real estate season.
 Now, with market indicators reaching record post-recession milestones, competition is stiffer than ever.

 To gain an edge as a buyer, real estate professionals advise: